 - Grooming.
 Without frequent brushing and combing, Yorkshire Terriers become a matted mess.
 If you can't commit to the brushing, you have to commit to frequent trimming to keep the coat short, neat, and healthy.
 You can even shear the coat very short with clippers and then you won't need to brush it at all.
-Personally I love this sheared cut because it's so easy to care for and makes a Yorkshire Terrier look like a cute puppy throughout his life.
+Personally I love this sheared cut because it's so easy to care for and makes a Yorkshire Terrier look like a cute puppy throughout his life!

 - Fragility.
-Too many people acquire a toy breed puppy without understanding how incredibly fragile a toy breed is.
-You can seriously injure or kill a Yorkshire Terrier by stepping on him or by sitting on him when he's curled under a blanket or pillow, where he frequently likes to sleep.
-And Yorkies can seriously injure or kill THEMSELVES by leaping from your arms or off the back of your sofa.
+Too many people acquire a toy breed without understanding how incredibly fragile a toy breed is.
+You can seriously injure a Yorkshire Terrier by stepping on him or by sitting on him when he's curled under a blanket or pillow, where he frequently likes to sleep.
+And Yorkies can seriously injure or kill themselves by leaping from your arms or off the back of your sofa.
 A larger dog can grab a Yorkshire Terrier and break his neck with one quick shake.
 Owning a toy breed means constant supervision and surveillance of what's going on around your tiny dog.
 Yorkshire Terriers must always be kept on-leash -- they are just too easy to injure when not under your complete control.

-Yorkies are NOT suited to young children, no matter how well-meaning the child.
+Yorkies are not suited to young children, no matter how well-meaning the child.
 Children cannot help being clumsy, and that a child meant well is little solace to a Yorkshire Terrier who has been accidentally stepped on, sat on, rolled on, squeezed, or dropped onto the patio.
 Most Yorkies feel overwhelmed by the loud voices and quick movements that children can't help making -- and stress and fearfulness (even defensive biting) may be the result.

 - Housebreaking issues.
 As a behavioral consultant, I put the Yorkshire Terrier on my Top 5 List of "Hardest Breeds to Housebreak."
 If you live in a cold or rainy climate, housebreaking will be especially difficult, because Yorkies hate both the cold and the rain.
 A COVERED potty area is strongly recommended.
 Sometimes a doggy door is necessary so your Yorkshire Terrier can run outside the moment he feels the urge in his tiny bladder.
 Read more on housebreaking your Yorkshire Terrier.